 Why'd you get into it?

-I was living in Toronto, and I had a friend staying with me.
-A friend of hers was hitchhiking from Halifax to British Columbia, I said he could stop in at my place and stay the night.
+I was living in Toronto and I had a friend staying with me.
+A friend of hers was hitchhiking from Halifax to BC, I said he can stop in at my place and stay the night.
 I fell in love with him.
 I ended up going to BC to get to know him better.
-We ended up moving to New York City to C-Squat, a squat at Avenue C in the East Village.
+We ended up moving to New York City to C-Squat, a squat at Avenue C between 9th and 10th street in New York.
 Squatting in NYC is legal, so the laws there at the time were if a building is occupied [by squatters] for ten years or more, it's an official squat.
 The city couldn't legally evict people.
 The first few years we lived there, there was no running water.
 We shit in bags and peed in bottles.
 But a rich benefactor got together $3,000 to put water in the building, so we paid him off month by month.
-The last few years I lived there, there was running water and a communal shower that we used.
+The last few years I lived there, there was running water.
+There was a communal shower that we used.

 What did your parents think about it?